UNDERREPORTED NEWS: Sanctuary city bill goes DOWN IN FLAMES in liberal Tuscon

 Partial results for Proposition 205, also known as The Tucson Families Free and Together Initiative, showed 58,820 voters, or 71.4%, voted “no” on the proposal compared to just 23,562, or 29%, who voted “yes.”

-This would have made Tuscon the first sanctuary city in the state:
+This would have made Tucson the first sanctuary city in the state:

 BREAKING: Tucson, Arizona, voters soundly reject measure to become the first sanctuary city in Arizona – KGUN-TV

-Note: Editor’s note: We’ve corrected multiple misspellings of “Tucson.”
-Eek.